Perton

+Etymology

+The name Perton is derived from 'Pear Town' due to the number of pear trees that once grew there.

 Overview

 Perton

 The only direct road connection between Perton and Wolverhampton is for the use of buses and emergency vehicles only; private vehicles must travel north or south from Perton and use the A41 or A454.

 The main road in Perton is The Parkway; this name is given to a 2.25 mile long circular road as well as the two spurs which link it to the main road network.
-At the centre of the village lies a shopping centre containing a Sainsbury's supermarket and a number of other shops, as well as an interdenominational church and Lakeside Community Church meeting in the Civic Centre.
+At the centre of the estate lies a shopping centre containing a Sainsbury's supermarket and a number of other shops including a butchers, home and motor store, pharmacy barbers, women's hair salon, vets, Morrisons convenience, building society two charity shops, cafe, chip shop, Indian takeaway, dentist, doctors surgeries, library, as well as an interdenominational church and Lakeside Community Church meeting in the Civic Centre.
 Perton has three schools: Perton First School, Perton Primary Academy and Perton Middle School.

 Old Perton

-Old Perton, also known as Perton Ridge, consists of large houses and a farm; it is located to the south of the modern village on the road to Pattingham.
+Old Perton, also known as Perton Ridge, consists of large houses and a farm; it is located to the south of the modern estate on the road to Pattingham, called Pattingham Road.

 History

 Old Perton

 The original Perton lay upon the slopes of Perton ridge down to the Bridgnorth road.
 'Perton' derived its name from 'Pear Town' in reference to a particular type of pear which grows in the area.
 The original manor was owned by Edward the Confessor and then by the Abbot of Westminster.
 The abbey held Perton manor until 1162 when it was transferred to the monarch who in turn gave it to Lord William Perton.

 In 1260 a warren was set up for the rashing of rabbits and the manor was held by John de Perton, heir to William, in return for eight days knightly service to the King of England in his wars against the Welsh.

 In 1523 it was sold to James Leveson, a merchant from Wolverhampton, and it eventually passed down to Richard Leveson, a sailor, who served aboard the Ark Royal in the English Navy and who fought against the Spanish Armada.
-He became a commander and in 1596 was knighted after playing a leading role in the Navy's attack on Cadiz.
+He became a commander and in 1596 was knighted after playing a leading role in the Navy's attack on Cádiz.
 After many subsequent attacks against Spain he was appointed Vice Admiral of England in 1604.

 Perton once again changed hands when Sir Walter Wrottesley purchased Perton manor from Richard Sackville, 5th Earl of Dorset in 1662.
 It then remained in the Wrottesley family estate along with many farms until it was sold in the 1960s.